cch0912/1340Project/README.md

 >  Option: D

-For option D, if the customer has been waiting too long and want to give up waiting, he can release the table or quit the queue.
+For option D, if the customer wants to give up their table, they can do it.

-Example 1: Giving up the queue for table 3.
-Then, the queue number in [option B] will be reduced by 1.
+Example 1: Giving up table 3.
+Then, the table will become vacant.
 > [Option D] entered

-> You are now queuing for table 3 in the 2nd position.
+> Please enter the table number to release:

 > Are you sure you want to release table 3?
 (Yes/No): Yes